yoki/Optimization/README.md

 Motivation
 ----------
-I spent enough time wondering why my model doesn't converge, using Matlab's fsolve or other black-box functions for optimization.
-It is one thing that my model doesn't converge, but it is quite another thing that I don't have a clue for the reason of non-convergence.
+Canned optimization packages are useful when it works.
+But when it doesn't, I can do very little.
 Error messages did't make sense.
-I realized that I have to open the black-box.
+I didn't have a clue for the reason of non-convergence.
+I realized that I have to open the can.

-However, it wasn't as easy as I expected, as I couldn't connect the codes and textbooks on the computation.
-There are a lot of good books (e.g. Numerical Optimization by Jorge Nocedal and Stephen Wright) for optimization and non-linear equations solver.
-There are also some public domain or open source codes for optimization (e.g. MINPACK in Fortran or Apache Commons for Java).
-I want a package seriously documented with equations.
-In this package, symbols and subroutine structure in the documentation exactly match with code.
-So it is easier to read code.
+The challenge of opening the can is not about code itself.
+It is about documentations which closely follows the code.
+Comments in the code are usually not enough because we need to understand derivations of formulas and intutions behind the formulas.
+This packages provides serious documentation.
+Symbols and subroutine structure in the documentation exactly match with code.

 Licence